shoaibashfaq/Unit8_Project_Idea/brainstorm.md

 5. **Smart Parking Assistant** - This app would help users find available parking spots in real-time using GPS and crowd-sourced data.
 Features could include price comparison, the ability to reserve and pay for a spot in advance, and notifications about upcoming free parking opportunities.

 6. **Family Health Organizer** - An app designed to manage family health records securely, including vaccination histories, allergy information, and medical appointments.
 It could provide reminders for scheduled appointments and medications, and offer a secure way to share relevant information with healthcare providers.

-Each of these apps could leverage unique iOS features, such as ARKit for augmented reality, HealthKit for health data management, and more, to enhance user experience and functionality.